ryo-currency/ryo-writeups/monero-seed-encryption.md

 ### How can it be fixed?

-The problem is caused by shoehorning security into an old format - 25 word format does not have enough room to fit an IV.
+The problem is caused by shoehorning security into an old format - 25 word format does not have enough room to fit an [initialization vector](https://en.wikipedia.org/wiki/Initialization_vector).
 Encrypted seed should be extended by 6 words to include a 64-bit IV and a proper encryption algorithm should be used to protect it.
 Alternatively a GPG-like message format should replace words.

 ### Why not report it though Monero’s VRP or HackerOne?